-Chiropractic therapy, Myofunctional therapy, and Craniosacral therapy address these issues.
+Osteopathic manipulative medicine, myofunctional therapy, feeding therapy, craniosacral therapy, and chiropractic therapy address these issues.
 Many practitioners perform a combination of these therapies and are highly effective in improvement of function.

 When should I see a Lactation Consultant (IBCLC)?

 It varies.
 Some parents see a Lactation Consultant (IBCLC) on the day of the procedure even though your baby may be in pain or very sleepy after the procedure.
 The 3-5 days after the procedure can be some of the roughest days for your little one, so trying new positioning and new feeding techniques might be overwhelming.
-Discussing this with a LC on the day of your visit and / or with your provider would be the optimal way to identify the best time to see a LC for a follow up and for trying new feeding techniques.
+Discussing this with a lactation consultant on the day of your visit and/or with your provider would be the optimal way to identify the best time to see a lactation consultant for a follow up and for trying new feeding techniques.

 How should I go about getting an IBCLC?

-Post procedure, our own IBCLC at Agave will meet with breastfeeding dyads to review our aftercare protocol, assist with latching the baby, if desired, and review basic, age-appropriate, lactation management.
+own IBCLCs at Agave will meet with you to review our aftercare protocol, assist with latching the baby if desired, and review basic, age-appropriate, lactation management.
 Complicated lactation situations will be referred to your own IBCLC.

 If you have a relationship with an IBCLC, it is best that you follow with them, as we tremendously value relationships between families and their caregivers.
 If you do not have an IBCLC that you are working with already, we will refer you to IBCLCs that share our evidence-based philosophy, our safety protocols, and our proven model of care.